 With the client prone, palpate just above the knee, where the two medial hamstring tendons are several centimeters from the lateral tendon of the biceps.
 From the space between, just above the popliteal fossa, palpate upward toward the ischial tuberosity.
 As you move superiorly, the gap between the medial and lateral hamstrings will narrow to a valley, and then disappear altogether.
 But where does this happen?

 Try it on several people to appreciate the differences – some people’s medial and lateral hamstrings join much closer to the knee; other closer to the hip.
 There may be some genetic aspect to this, but mostly it is usage that determines how able the hamstrings are to glide on each other.
 The more stuck, and the lower the ‘seam’, the less differential movement you can have between inner and outer – which is a good idea if you are a slalom skier or a soccer player, and not so necessary (or commonly present) on a runner or a champion sitter.
 Chronic sitting really knits those hamstrings together.

-The Fascial Release Technique Webinar series is 6 hours of direct instruction in myofascial and fascial technique from Anatomy Trains author Tom Myers.
+The Fascial Release Technique video series is 6 hours of direct instruction in myofascial and fascial technique from Anatomy Trains author Tom Myers.
 Ease postural compensations and restore natural myofascial balance.
 Tom Myers has been honing these techniques over many years of teaching worldwide to many different professions.
-Direct from our ‘practice studio’ to you,… Read moreAdd to cart
+Direct from our ‘practice studio’ to you, this… Read moreAdd to cart